oswhytecodes/oswhytecodes/README.md

 Currently learning Front End Engineering via CodeCademy (83%).

-My dream tech job is one where I can focus on code+design in ReactJs and Tailwind.
+I am open to work, and searching for my first tech role as a Frontend dev.
+My dream job is one where I can focus on code+design in React and Tailwind.

 I am obsessed with building things, which is why I enjoy programming and design